 Whether you’re considering purchasing your first or next home, it’s important to have a solid understanding of your living expenses.
 Remember, a lender will only give you a loan for an amount that you can afford to repay – cutting back your everyday spending could help to increase this amount and improve your borrowing power.

 We will be happy to run through your living expenses and help you find ways to budget and save to increase your borrowing power if you need help.
-We’ll also prepare your loan application to maximise your chances of getting your loan approved the first time.
+We’ll also prepare your loan application to maximize your chances of getting your loan approved the first time.